List

 1. Diamante Cabo San Lucas, Legacy Club (Mexico)

-Tiger Woods's first design in Mexico takes the top spot, and for good reason.
-Compared in scope to Las Vegas's Shadow Creek, the Legacy Club sits on dramatic Pacific coastline south of Cabo and is slated to host a PGA Tour event in 2027.
-Woods's meticulous attention to detail and the site's inherent drama promise a course that could redefine the region's golf identity.
-Expect lush conditioning, bold hazards, and routing that maximizes ocean views.
+Tiger Woods’s first golf course design in Mexico takes the top spot, and for good reason.
+Often compared in ambition and scale to Las Vegas’s Shadow Creek, the Legacy Club at Diamante sits along a dramatic stretch of Pacific coastline south of Cabo San Lucas.
+Woods’s meticulous attention to detail, paired with the site’s natural movement and ocean exposure, points to a layout that could redefine the region’s golf identity.
+Expect lush conditioning, bold hazards, and a routing that fully embraces it's ocean surroundings.

 Closing Thoughts